- When to Take a Five Course Semester

 - Consider using a PDF to help manage the workload.

-- A summer course at another institution may also count with preapproval.
-If you do take a summer course, we generally recommend a distribution requirement or an elective rather than a science—come and chat with HPA if you’re thinking about taking a summer science.
+- If you take a summer course, we generally recommend a distribution requirement or an elective rather than a science—come and chat with HPA if you’re thinking about taking a summer science.

 Question: I’ve taken a couple of 500-level grad courses at Princeton.
 They’ve been great, actually among the best classes I’ve had.
 When I apply to med school will the grades I got in these classes be counted in my undergraduate GPA or will they be separate since they’re technically grad classes?